The Freshman Experience

 - Freshman Assemblies—On the last Friday of every month, individual classes will meet to discuss the needs specific to that class in order to keep students on the path to success.
 Such needs include: skill development, time management, stress reduction strategies, leadership cultivation, how to use the Internet wisely, how to be a good friend and how to cultivate healthy relationships.

-- Student Retreat—At the beginning of each school year, the entire school goes on a three-day retreat in order to get to know peers and faculty through engagement in fun activities.
+- All-School Retreat—At the beginning of each school year, the entire school goes on a three-day retreat in order to get to know peers and faculty through engagement in fun activities.
 This is a time for freshmen to get to know one another, their peers and the school culture.
 Click here to watch video from last year’s retreat.

 - Study Halls/Student Support — Each student will have at least one or two study hall periods every two days.
 In study hall, the students will work with a faculty advisor to make sure coursework is understood and completed on time.